Chile entry requirements for United States passport holders

 Hotel booking or host invitation

-Officers may ask where you're staying, especially if you arrive without a clear itinerary.
-Have your first night's hotel confirmation or a letter from your host ready.
+Officers may ask where you are staying.
+Have a hotel confirmation, Airbnb booking, or a letter from your host ready.
+A simple booking printout works.

 Recommended